 - Explain that the student can:

-- Speak with confidential resources such as Counseling Services, 928-523-2261, or the Victim Witness Services On Campus Advocate, 928-523-2225, who can explain processes and services in a confidential manner.
+- Speak with confidential resources such as Counseling Services, 928-523-2261, who can explain processes and services in a confidential manner.
 The student can use these services even if they do not wish to file a complaint.

 - File a criminal complaint.
 Victims may pursue criminal charges by contacting NAUPD at 928-523-3000.

-- Contact Northern Arizona Center Against Sexual Assault (NACASA) at 928-213-6112 to schedule a forensic exam (rape kit) or Victim Witness Services at 928-679-7770 to better understand both criminal and University administrative options.
+- Contact Northern Arizona Center Against Sexual Assault (NACASA) at 928-213-6112 to schedule a forensic exam (rape kit) or Victim Witness Services at 928-856-7676 to better understand both criminal and university administrative options.

 - File a complaint under the Student Code of Conduct.
 Victims may pursue administrative complaints alone or in conjunction with a criminal complaint through the Student Code of Conduct by contacting the Office of the Dean of Students at 928-523-5181.

-- The Office of the Dean of Students also offers support services such as removing affected students from a shared class, providing no contact orders, or assistance in relocation within the residence halls.
+- The Title IX Coordinator offers supportive measures and collaborates campus-wide to implement these services, such as removing affected students from a shared class, providing mutual no contact orders, or assistance in relocation within the residence halls, as appropriate.

-- Follow reporting requirements outlined in the Safe Working and Learning Environment Policy.
+- Follow reporting requirements outlined in the Nondiscrimination and Anti-Harassment Policy.